fbpx

 Find the Shape Tool (U) on your toolbar and hold it down to see all the shape tool options.
 Select the Custom Shape Tool.

+In the Options Bar, select the downward arrow next to the default shape to open the shape library.
 There are multiple categories of pre-existing shapes.
 Your newest custom shape will be at the bottom.

+Select your custom shape.
+In the Options Bar, set your Fill and Stroke colors.
 On the canvas, click and drag out to draw your custom shape.
 To constrain the proportions, press Shift while dragging the Custom Shape Tool to your preferred size.

-How To Make A Custom Shape From A Path
+Method 2: How To Make A Custom Shape From A Path

-In the Options bar, choose Path in the dropdown menu.
+To begin, select the Pen Tool (P).
+In the Options Bar, choose Path in the dropdown menu.

 Using the Pen Tool set to Path, you can draw any shape on the canvas.
 You can use the Pen Tool as you normally would, whether you draw straight lines or add curves, as long as you complete the shape and join the final anchor points.

-Once you’re happy with your path shape, in the Options bar, choose Shape.
+Once you’re happy with your path shape, in the Options Bar, choose Shape.

 This turns your path into a solid shape with a stroke and fill.